 This is quite dramatic.
 Once again this helps cement the idea of the rapture in our heads.
 However, I think any hint of religious undertones is almost irrelevant.
 I think this is supposed to point to the idea of a situation that has become really mundane.
 Queuing evokes the idea of waiting.
 It sounds like the narrator and their significant other are in a real bind if that is how dull things have got!
 This is another enjambment line.

 Once again this line helps to cement the previously introduced notion of a really monotonous life.
 The narrator seems to be crying out for excitement.
 What is interesting is in the second part of this line the narrator almost “breaks the fourth war” by addressing the fact that this is a poem.
 Or at least there is a suggestion of this.

 This is quite skilfully done as the narrator uses the word assonance to prove their point but also uses assonance in the line.
 Clever stuff!
 I think what is trying to be said here is that they try and break with the norm to attain bliss, but up until this point it doesn’t seem to have been working!

 Here is where the poem almost turns on its head.
 It is interesting that Duffy chose to make this transformation midway through a couplet.
 I wonder if this is deliberate and contains a sort of symbolism.
 Perhaps her way of saying that love can act at any time.
 Once again nature is used but here it seems to have far more positive connotations.

-Clearly there is a massive transformation and the tone of the poem has changed dramatically.
-It is at this point in the poem we start to understand why it is called rapture.
+Clearly, there is a massive transformation and the tone of the poem has changed dramatically.
+It is at this point in the poem we start to understand why it is called the rapture.
 Speaking of which note once again the reference to heaven.

 Once again the narrator breaks with convention by acknowledging the fact that this is a poem.
 I think the suggestion in this line is that their lovers kiss and that feeling of love almost negates their previous words.
 For me at least this creates an image of pearls falling from a string.